tobiasgerstenberg/homepage/Readme.md

 - [ ] update `parse_bib_cic.py` to incorporate citation in APA style
 - [ ] handle papers that are forthcoming (allow them to be displayed without a year entry)
+- [ ] add year markers on the publication page